 Bring your dark side into the light.
 A friend of mine recently demonstrated this choice.
 After a fierce divorce where she was often tempted to react with revenge, she declared how angry she felt, cried, and then moved on with grace.
 She gave herself a promise ring as a reminder to care for herself until death does her in.

-The Buddha said that in this life we would experience ten thousand joys and ten thousand sorrows and Jesus said, “In the world, you shall have tribulation.”
+The Buddha said, “In this life we will experience ten thousand joys and ten thousand sorrows” and Jesus said, “In the world, you shall have tribulation.”
 Both also agreed that the act of forgiveness is a way to deal with the wrongs of the past so that you can move forward in peace to the future.

 When it comes to forgiveness, the most important person to forgive is yourself.
 We need to learn to forgive ourselves for our humanness, our misplaced trust, our neediness, and our innocence.
 Certainly, forgiving both ourselves and the perpetrator of our harm frees us to totally move on.

 Still, the first place to start is with ourselves and our feelings.
 Identifying feelings and how they might be familiar allows us to be authentic with ourselves.
 To transform feelings of blame and shame, we can identify lessons from this experience.
 We can learn to trust our intuition, not tolerate initial disrespects.